Global Education, Teaching Resources

 Energy affects the world around us in incredible, life-changing ways.
 It’s a force that illuminates our world and enriches our lives.
 Yet it is also something that can be damaging to our planet and our future.
 Finally, a large chunk of humanity is still without access to affordable, modern energy.

 These are some of the reasons why the UN has made renewable energy part of its Sustainable Development Goals.
 As with all their goals, SDG #7: Affordable and Clean Energy has a vital role to play in today’s education.
 It highlights the impact of renewable energy on a global scale.
 It also encourages students to see the challenges and issues around energy from new perspectives.

-At Participate Learning, we have developed a global citizenship framework that addresses these SDGs.
+At Participate Learning, we have developed a global leadership framework that addresses these SDGs.
 It’s designed to boost students’ awareness of energy-related challenges across the world, alongside other UN goals.
 It seeks to inform and empower today’s students and show them that they can contribute to a future that has clean, renewable and affordable energy for all.

 Discover meaningful ways to implement SDG #7 in your classroom with this blog post.